 In many ways, that is something from which all Departments could learn.
 Using Select Committees to do pre-legislative scrutiny is a good way of making sure we get legislation as close to correct as possible before it is presented to the House, rather than requiring the House to develop it further.
 My Homelessness Reduction Act 2017 went through the same process, so it is clear that the Ministry of Housing, Communities and Local Government is leading the way in government, and we should congratulate it on doing so.
 However, I will outline some criticisms of the proposals, because there are some concerns.

 The staircase tax came as a bolt out of the blue to some 30,000 small businesses in this country.
-We cannot criticise Supreme Court rulings, but this ruling was a massive shock to small businesses across the country that have paid their business rates for many years—there was a settled position.
+We cannot criticise Supreme Court rulings, but this one was a massive shock to small businesses across the country that have paid their business rates for many years—there was a settled position.
 The Supreme Court ruling ended that, and I will pay particular attention to what has happened across the country in the past couple of years as a direct result.

 My constituent Anthony Broza is the chief executive of Wienerworld, the UK’s leading independent music publisher and distributor.
 Given that his company is competing against Amazon and other such companies, the staircase tax has a direct impact on his business.
 He is my constituent—he lives in my constituency—but he runs his business out of an office just across the border in the London Borough of Brent, and therefore the levying authority is Brent Council.